bryanw-x/Customer-List/README.md

 # Outdoor.sy Customer List

-Outdoor.sy Customer List is a tool that takes customer lists and return the data in different sorted orders, callable from a ruby console
+Outdoor.sy Customer List is a tool that takes customer lists and return the data in different sorted orders.

 TTY::Prompt is a gem that provides independent prompt component for TTY toolkit.